-The Conservatoire and its Schools recognise that from time to time students may wish to interrupt their studies (also known as 'intermitting studies') for different reasons, whether personal, financial, medical or other.
-The School has a process in place to manage these requests for interruption of studies, which has been developed together with the Conservatoire for Dance and Drama and the validating university.
+The National Centre for Circus Arts recognises that from time to time students may wish to interrupt their studies (also known as 'intermitting studies') for different reasons, whether personal, financial, medical or other.
+The School has a process in place to manage these requests for interruption of studies.
 All students who wish to make such a request are expected to follow the agreed protocol.